Gender Open Housing

 Contact Housing & Residential Life at 612-624-2994 or [email protected] for more information and to connect with members of our team who developed Gender Open Housing plans.
 The Gender and Sexuality Center for Queer and Trans Life also helps students develop a Gender Open Housing plan that meets their needs.

 Gender Open spaces are available in the following buldings.
 Other spaces will be made available based on the feedback of students and the renovation of our facilities.
 If you want to live in Gender Open Housing in a building that is not listed, email [email protected] for assistance.

 - Yudof: 2-Person 2-Bedroom Suites, 2-Person 2-Bedroom Apartments

 All students within Gender Open Housing will have access to single-user bathrooms.

-Students interested in a Gender Open Housing assignment can select to be assigned with someone whose gender identity is different than their as part of their housing application preferences.
+Students interested in a Gender Open Housing assignment can select to be assigned with someone whose gender identity is different than theirs in the housing application.
 Students who select this option will be assigned together based on the rest of the application preferences.

-In the spring, all students with a housing application will be invited to participate in our Roommate Search tool where they can find a potential roommate match.
-This search tool allows students to share more details about their likes and hobbies and then provides the students with a list of potential matches based on their answers.
+In the spring, all students with a housing application are invited to participate in our Roommate Search tool where they can connect with potential roommates.
+This tool allows students to share more details about their interests and hobbies and then provides a list of potential matches based on their answers.
 Students who find a successful match, can update their housing application with their new roommates information.
-All Roommate matches must be mutual.
+All roommate requests must be mutual.